 Roman ran his hands through his hair, mussing it up.
-“I have to go, then.
-If I don’t and something worse happens, I won’t be able to live with that guilt.
-That’s the job, right?
+“I have to go.
+If I don’t, if I survive and something worse happens, I won’t be able to live with that guilt.
+Besides, that’s the job, right?
 Wil sees disaster, and we go to help as many as we can.”

 “I thought you didn’t like the job,” Devikra said.

-Roman laughed, the sound bitter.
+Roman laughed.
+There was a manic edge to the sound.
 “I don’t.
 Sometimes, I think working for you was worse than working for Unity.
-It’s a different kind of hurt, knowing terrible things are coming and not being able to do anything.
+It’s a different kind of torture, knowing bad things are coming and not being able to stop them.
 But this is my choice.”

-“Dev, you can’t protect people by locking them up and ferrying them away!”
+“Dev, you can’t protect people by locking them up!”
 Roman snapped.
-“Denying them their choice is no way to show love.”
+“You already do it with Wil; I won’t let you try it again with me.
+Taking my choice from me is no way to show love.”

 While they bickered, a dark mass scuttled out of the forest toward them.
 It clicked and chittered as it twisted through the trees, the sound alerting Roman just in time.
-He drew his sword, shoved Devikra behind him, and raised it just as a dark creature launched itself out of the trees.
+He drew his sword, shoved Devikra behind him, and raised it just as a dark creature launched itself at them both.

 Roman blocked the creature’s attack, his blade catching between strong pincers that dripped with some dark substance.
-He worked his sword free with a twist and swung at the creature, forcing it back.
-The noises it made were horrible; it clicked and hissed, chittered and snapped.
-Roman grit his teeth against it, but the sounds seem to echo around his skull.
+He freed his sword with a twist and swung at the creature, forcing it back.
+The noises it made were horrible; it clicked and hissed, buzzed and snapped.
+Roman gritted his teeth against it, but the sounds seemed to echo around his skull.

-Roman had never seen such a horrific creature.
-Shaped like a centipede but larger than a horse, glittering black in a hard casing with pincers as long as Roman’s forearm, the creature moved around on dozens of long, spindly legs covered in some sort of slime.
-But the strangest thing came when it stood up: instead of revealing a segmented underbelly, the entire underside of the creature was a wash of crimson glow.
+It was the most horrific thing Roman had even seen.
+Shaped like a centipede but as large as a horse, glittering black in a hard casing with pincers as long as Roman’s forearm, the creature moved around on dozens of long, spindly legs and was covered in some sort of slime.
+But the strangest thing came when it stood up: instead of a segmented underbelly, the entire underside of the creature was a wash of crimson glow.

 The sight paralyzed Roman.
-It reminded him of magma, swirling in lazy streams just beneath the creature’s skin, and as he stared he felt something stir inside him, an old memory buried in pain fighting to resurface.
-He’d seen this glow before, somewhere.
+It reminded him of magma, swirling in lazy streams beneath the creature’s skin.
+As he stared he felt something stir inside him, an old memory buried beneath pain fighting to resurface.
+He’d seen this glow before.

 “Egil!”
 Devikra shouted, snapping him out of it.
-Roman shook himself and braced himself for another attack.
-The creature circled him and Devikra, giving Roman and his sword a wide berth.
+Roman shook himself and braced himself for another attack while the creature circled them, giving Roman and his sword a wide berth.

 “Where did you come from, then?”
-Roman murmured.
+Roman murmured, watching it.

 “Lyryma,” Devikra said.

 A scream came from the direction of the camp.
-Devikra and Roman both looked to see an entirely different creature — something like a large bear covered in mos — charging at the camp.
+Devikra and Roman looked to see another creature — this one like a large bear covered in moss — charging at the camp.
 It had three massive claw-shaped gashes in its side, that same crimson glow spilling out of them.

 “This is impossible,” Devikra said.

-“And yet, it’s happening,” Roman said.
-“Are you going to help?”
+“And yet, it’s happening,” Roman countered.
+“Are you going to help, or just stand there?”

 Something strange happened, then.

-Crimson droplets oozed out of the creature’s underbelly like blood, blackening when they were exposed to the air.
+Crimson droplets oozed from the insect’s underbelly like blood, blackening when they were exposed to the air.
 But rather than be pulled down by gravity, the droplets instead began to travel up the creature’s long body toward Devikra’s hand.
 Roman stood frozen, transfixed by the sight.

-When the first of the droplets touched Devikra’s skin, they lit up brighter than before and seemed to seep inside of her, setting the veins of her hand alight.
-Devikra held the creature still until she’d absorbed every last drop, until the glow passed her hand and lit up her entire arm beneath her sheer sleeve.
+When the first of the droplets touched Devikra’s skin, their glow returned brighter than before.
+They seemed to seep inside of her, setting the veins of her hand alight.
+The way that glow traveled up her arm, bright white against her dark skin, was painfully familiar to Roman, though it was usually coupled with the horror and pain of his body changing.
+Devikra held the creature still until she’d absorbed every last drop, until the glow lit up her entire arm beneath her sheer sleeve.
 Then, with a snarl, she tore her dagger free and shoved the creature away.
 It fell to the ground, no longer twitching, no longer glowing.

-And when Roman looked, the luminescence to Devikra’s own arm had faded, leaving Roman to wonder if he’d only imagined it.
-He felt uneasy.
-There was something familiar about what he’d just witnessed, if only he knew why.
-He asked, “How did you do that?”
+And when Roman looked again, the luminescence in Devikra’s veins had faded, leaving Roman to wonder if he’d only imagined it.
+He felt uneasy and asked, “How did you do that?”